microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Debugging

 VS Code has great [Debugging](/docs/editor/debugging) functionality, and you can take advantage of it by writing [Debugger Extensions](/api/extension-capabilities/debugging#debugger-extensions) that connects VS Code's debugging interface to any runtime.
-Meanwhile, VS Code also offers a set of [Debug Extension API](/api/extension-capabilities/debugging#debug-extension-api), with which you can programmatically start debugging session or edit breakpoints.
+Meanwhile, VS Code also offers a set of [Debug Extension API](/api/extension-capabilities/debugging#debug-extension-api), with which you can programmatically manage debugging sessions and breakpoints to automate user's debugging experience.

 **Example Extension Points**